Jess Cooney

 Yes, this project was amazing and came with many challenges due to the curved dome walls.
 The kitchen was particularly challenging because of the open dome.
 We managed to steal space from the bathroom behind the kitchen to create a pantry, which allowed us to place the refrigerator and storage for dry goods there.
 This gave us a small straight wall to add the range, and the sink went into the peninsula.
 Fitting all the desired appliances and creating a tranquil space was a major challenge.
 Additionally, the primary bedroom was in a lofted space, so we created a dressing room to accommodate their closet needs in the large open area.

-One of my hardest lessons was learning to prioritize being a business person before a creative.
-Years ago, some clients decided against custom furniture we had purchased for them, and I had no real recourse for payment, which resulted in a significant financial loss.
+One of my hardest lessons was learning to prioritize being a business person before being a creative.
+Years ago, some clients decided against the custom furniture we had purchased for them, and I had no real recourse for payment, which resulted in a significant financial loss.
 I revised my contracts and business practices from that point on, understanding the importance of running a business effectively.

 My advice is to recognize that the design of a space is only 10% of the work.
-The remaining 90% involves communicating your ideas to clients, architects, and contractors and meticulously following through on every detail with effective systems and processes.
+The remaining 90% involves communicating your ideas to clients, architects, and contractors, and meticulously following through on every detail with effective systems and processes.
 Understanding this is crucial in our industry.

-9. What are your favorite pieces from the Philia Collection?
+favorite pieces from the Philia Collection

-And the Steel Gold Arch Bench by Pietro Franceschini: I admire the modern, strong lines combined with soft curves.
+I admire the modern, strong lines combined with soft curves.
 It offers a great balance and makes a strong statement in any home.